G. R. Vaishnav

 G R Vaishnav (born 11 February 1990) is a member of the India men's national volleyball team.
 He wears the Number 1 or 11 Jersey for the Team.
 He also plays for Indian overseas bank volleyball team.
 He hails from Coimbatore presently at Chennai.

-He played the 2009 Junior world championship at Pune, India which secured fourth and it is the very first time for India to reach fourth position in U-21 World championship.
-He played 2014 Asian Cup which got Silver medal 🥈 in Asia for the very first time and got an individual award of Best Blocker.
+He played the 2009 Junior world championship at Pune, In which India secured fourth place in U-21 World championship, for the first time ever.
+He also played 2014 Asian Cup and secured Silver in Asia for the very first time, and got an individual award of Best Blocker.
 Currently he plays for Ahmedabad Defenders in Pro Volleyball League.